 Regular exercise is a healthy lifestyle choice with numerous benefits to general health.
 Exercise helps you stay fit and your heart stays in good condition.
 It can also help you control your weight and improve control of high blood pressure or diabetes.
-All this contributes to better general health and this in turn could reduce the risks of problems with your eyes such as diabetic retinopathy and age-related macular degeneration.
+All this contributes to better general health and this in turn could reduce the risks of problems with your vision such as diabetic retinopathy and age-related macular degeneration

 Remember to use the correct eye wear if you play a sport where there is a risk to your eyes.
 Find out more about the best eyewear for sports here.

 NHS Direct recommends a minimum of 30 minutes exercise a day.
 This is probably enough if you have a reasonably active job, or walk a little during the day.
 If you drive to work and park immediately outside your office, then 30 minutes may not be enough.
 Always consult your GP before undertaking a new exercise regime

 There are lots more information about how exercise helps your eyes stay healthy here.

 Vitamins A, C and E as part of a healthy diet may have a role in protecting against cataracts, and vitamins C and E might help ward off age related macular degeneration.
 Don’t start taking lots of supplements: instead make sure your diet is packed with good healthy foods.
 High vitamin A foods include sweet potatoes, winter squashes, lettuce, dried apricots, cantaloupe, fish, liver, and tropical fruits.
 Get vitamin A and C from vegetables and fruits, such as spinach, carrots, tomatoes and red peppers.
 Vitamin E can come from nuts, peanuts, avocado, as well as salad dressings made with healthy oils, such as olive oil.

 If you have an eye condition, speak to your GP or eye specialist before taking a supplement.